danwing/cidfi/draft-wing-cidfi.md

 is preserved into the edge network, even if the DSCP bits were modified en route to the edge network (e.g., {{pathologies}}).

-Over the side-channel QUIC connection, the server sends an HTTP PUT request to the well-known URI ".cidfi/dscp" with an application/json body containing JSON indicating the Destination CID length and mapping the DSCP code-point from {{DSCP-Registry}} to the Destination CIDs:
+Over the CIDFI-dedicated QUIC stream, the server sends mapping information to the client when then propagates that information to each of the CIDFI-aware network elements.

+For discussion purposes, JSON is shown below to give a flavor of the data exchanged.
+The authors anticipate a more efficient encoding such as {{!CBOR=RFC8949}} or pick-your-favorite encoding and protocol:

 ~~~~~
   {"dscp":[{"quicversion":1,